Golgautier/nke_autoscale/readme.md

 ## Execute

-Launch the app with command in the namespace of your choice
+Launch the app with this command in the namespace of your choice

     kubectl apply -f autoscale.yaml -n <namespace>